Searching and Binary Search

 In this article, we'll be focusing on searching linear data structures like arrays, and then in the tree and graph sections, you'll expand on the intuition learned here when applying it to concepts such as binary search trees, depth-first search, and breadth-first search.

 Searching in Interviews

-- Unique binary search examples (rotated array, sparse array, no max size)
+- Unique binary search examples (ex. rotated array, sparse array, no max size)

-- Compare multiple sorted arrays (ie. find median of two sorted arrays)
+- Compare multiple sorted arrays (ex. find the median of two sorted arrays)

 - Search a matrix